 However, we know we can do more.
-This performance improvement objective has therefore been carried forward to 2018-19 and the 'supporting actions' and 'measures of success' have been reviewed and updated to reflect where progress has been made and the key improvement activities planned for the coming year.
+This performance improvement objective has therefore been carried forward to 2019-20 and the 'supporting actions' and 'measures of success' have been reviewed and updated to reflect where progress has been made, where projects have been subject to delay and the key improvement activities planned for the coming year.